 Travel Sunscreen Packets – For your arms, legs, neck, etc., we recommend these sunscreen packets.
 If you’ve ever had a tube of sunscreen spill in your luggage or backpack (we have…many times), you know how inconvenient it can be.
 These individual travel packets take care of that problem, and are also much easier to put in your pocket or in a bag.
 They’re a perfect solution!

-SPF Sun Hat – Sarah has 4 (no joke!) different colors of this same cheap and fashionable sun hat, and wears them in the parks to keep the sun off of her face, and to stay cool.
+SPF Sun Hat – Sarah has several different colors of this cheap and fashionable sun hat, and wears them in the parks to keep the sun off of her face, and to stay cool.
 They are breathable and lightweight.
 The only downside is their large size, which makes them difficult to pack (we recommend carrying them on).

-OluKai Ohana Sandal – Sarah has a few pairs of these fashionable sandals that perfectly combine comfort and cuteness, and provide enough comfort so your feet won’t hurt after logging miles in the parks.
+Crocs LiteRide Sandal or OluKai Ohana Sandal – Sarah several types sandals (the Crocs listed first are her most recent addition) that perfectly combine comfort and cuteness, and provide enough comfort so your feet won’t hurt after logging miles in the parks.

 Caffeine Mints– Each one of these mints has about as much caffeine as coffee or an energy drink, so they will give you the energy to get through evening Extra Magic Hours, but won’t give you coffee breath or make you have to run to the restroom while in line for Toy Story Mania.
 Win-win!

 Clif Bar Energy Bars – An excellent source of dietary fiber and vitamins, Clif Bars are a nice, healthy snack for between trips to Aloha Isle.
 Feel a little less guilty about having 3 Dole Whips per day by balancing with these.